What Is a Digital Rolodex?

 It is not a sales CRM.
 There is no pipeline, no deal stages, no lead scoring.
 It is a shared network for teams that manage relationships as a core part of their work: founders, operators, investors, consultants, BD teams, and anyone else whose work depends on staying meaningfully connected to the right people.

-For the full guide to how teams structure their shared network in Rolodex, see how to manage your network with Rolodex.
+For the full guide to how teams structure their shared network in Rolodex CRM, see how to manage your network with Rolodex.
 To try it with your team, sign up for Rolodex and connect your contacts in a few minutes.